Today you’re going to see one of my favorite SEO strategies in action.

 First up, we have Perrin Carrell.

-Perrin recently launched a pet blog called HerePup.
+A while back, Perrin launched a pet blog called HerePup.

 Why did Perrin make this blog?

-Well, a few months back Perrin picked up a cute little black puppy from an animal shelter (Chewie).
+Well, a few months before Perrin picked up a cute little black puppy from an animal shelter (Chewie).

 Like most new dog owners, Perrin searched for the best dog food for Chewie…